 Student health records are completely confidential and maintained separately from academic records.
 Health records may be released only with the student's written consent.
-Student health records will be stored for a period of two years following the last semester enrolled at University.
-Hard copy health documents stored longer than this two-year period will be destroyed.
+Student health records are stored electronically for a period of two years following the last semester enrolled at the University.